rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 - Prompt tuning
   - [ ] Less feedback
   - [ ] Do we need to save the user's intent to guide the future generations (array of instructions)
+  - [ ] Switch to using system messages
 - Storyboard editing
   - Caption & description confusion that both influence the image generation
   - Show the image while users change the description